 When I was young, I spent much of my childhood at the beach in San Diego.
+There is plenty to see when visiting San Diego, but it is probably best known for its beaches.
 Many memories made here, growing up in the sand and water of the Southern California coast.
 I remember going to the beaches regularly during my summers.
 Each time, the first stop was the lifeguard tower to check water temps, wave heights, and for any notifications about stingrays, jellyfish or the dreaded rip current.
-It was always a reassuring sight.
-While many of the towers can be moved when not in use, they are often left in place – a reminder of how dangerous the ocean can be.
+While many of the towers will be moved when not in use, they are often left in place – a reminder of how dangerous the ocean can be.
 Now, they do the same for my children and the thousands of others that frequent the long sandy beaches of Southern California.

 What lens to use?

 A mid range lens will do you well.
-Southern California beaches can be crowded, so a bit of reach and creative framing will go far.
+Southern California beaches are crowded, so a bit of reach and creative framing will go far.
 Either a mid range prime (50mm) or 24-70mm is a good bet.